FLORIDA HRT CRISIS: S.B. 254, effective May 17, 2023, banned nearly all HRT prescriptions for trans adults — with no end in sight.

 Note that ADF did not ask ACPeds to look for any research supporting the possibility that we are better off with gender-affirming care.
 Less than four years later, leaders of the American College of Pediatricians provided this legal product to their next customer: the Florida Agency for Health Care Administration.

-Because of AHCA’s predetermined conclusion against gender-affirming care, and because of leaders of the American College of Pediatricians and others who served our state agencies a made-to-order right-wing argument in the guise of “professional medical standards”, thousands of trans adults in Florida are now being forcibly medically detransitioned by the provisions of SB 254.
+Because of AHCA’s predetermined conclusion against gender-affirming care, and because of leaders of the American College of Pediatricians and others who served our state agencies a made-to-order right-wing argument in the guise of “professional medical standards”, countless trans adults in Florida are now being forcibly medically detransitioned by the provisions of SB 254.